Emma Lung: Career

 Lung received her breakthrough role in the film Peaches starring alongside Jacqueline McKenzie and Hugo Weaving.
 She starred in the movie 48 Shades alongside Victoria Thaine and Richard Wilson.
 Further starring roles include Dee McLachlan's film The Jammed in 2007, Christopher Smith's Triangle in 2009 and the 2012 psychological thriller Crave alongside Josh Lawson, Edward Furlong, and Ron Perlman; the film was directed by Charles de Lauzirika.
 She played Lola, the scheming wife of second son Marou Montebello in ABC TV's 2012 series The Straits.
 Lung played teacher Colette Riger in the television show Wonderland, which aired on Channel 10 from 2013 to 2015.
 In 2022 Lung began a recurring role on the Stan streaming series Wolf Like Me.
+On 8 August, Lung was announced as a returning part of the Strife cast.